 Use recommended sprays, pour-ons and powders to control external parasites such as Fleas, ticks, mites and lice.

-Vaccinate goats against the highly contagious disease goat pneumonia (CCPP), pregnant females against pulpy kidney and tetanus 2 to 3 weeks before kidding and vaccinate kids at 6 months of age.
+What vaccines do your goats need to be healthy?
+Vaccinate goats against highly contagious disease goat pneumonia (CCPP), pregnant females against pulpy kidney and tetanus 2 to 3 weeks before kidding and vaccinate kids at 6 months of age.
 Vaccinate against orf (scabby mouth disease) at 2 months of age.
 Orf can affect goat handlers therefore wear protective clothing, such as overalls, when handling your goats and wash your hands well with soap and water afterwards.

 Local markets are readily available for goat’s milk.
 Obtain market information on demand for goat’s milk or create demand by telling people about benefits of goat’s milk.
 Try local hospitals, children’s homes and individual households.
 You can make added-value products such as cheese, maziwa mala or yoghurt.